LeonardoSouzaV/Project-Rocketcard-Rocketseat/README.md

 - HTML and CSS;
 - JavaScript and API consumption;
-- Axios library
 - Figma

 ## 💻 Project

-Rocketcard was developed to study the consumption and use of API with Axios library.
+Rocketcard was developed to study the consumption and use of API.
 In this project we consume the API from Github to create a card with all informations of the user.
-Also this aplication have a button to change the color of the border card.
+Also this aplication have a button to change the color of the border card and you can put your user on the card.
 Among the most common themes are:

 - Data and table structure in HTML;
 - Mobile First;
 - Animations with CSS;
-- Customizer button;
+- Customizer and Add button;
 - Functions and refactoring in JavaScript;
 - DOM manipulation;
-- API consumption with Axios;
+- API consumption;

 ## 🗒️ License